conoroshea1996/elderJsTest/src/routes/blog/grow-recruiting-team.md

 ---
-title: "To grow your team, you must grow your recruiting team"
+title: 'To grow your team, you must grow your recruiting team'
-date: "2016-08-03"
+date: '2016-08-03'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
 tags:
-  - "recruiting-system"
+  - 'recruiting-system'
-slug: "grow-recruiting-team"
+slug: 'grow-recruiting-team'
-seoTitle: "Grow your recruiting team | Recruiting system"
+seoTitle: 'Grow your recruiting team | Recruiting system'
-seoDescription: "Online recruiting system helps you grow your team.
-Here are some more recruiting tips to help you hire great talent for your organisation."
+seoDescription: 'Online recruiting system helps you grow your team.
+Here are some more recruiting tips to help you hire great talent for your organisation.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/Online-Recruiting-System-Strategy.jpg"
+coverImage: '/images/Online-Recruiting-System-Strategy.jpg'
 ---

 Keeping growth of your recruitment team up with the rate of growth of the rest of the organisation can pose a challenge.
 Growth is dependent on sufficient staffing, but first you have to hire a recruiting team.
 Recruiting should ideally be integrated with every department in your organisation.
 Recruiting and general operations are co-dependent.
 Keeping recruiting up with growth can be achieved by some planning and organisation.